Hide

 Anyway, I love this tea.
 I blasted through it pretty quickly, and it’s one of the few citrus teas I’ve REALLY, REALLY enjoyed.
 It really does have that lemon meringue pie filling taste – I’ve never had a lemon CREAM pie, so I can’t compare to that.
 Sorry.
 I’d love if it were a bit “creamier”, though.
 It’s sweet like the pie filling, or sweet lemon curd, but it doesn’t have another level for the “cream” part of its own.

-That being said, I don’t think it loses a LOT to that fact; it’d be amaaazing if that multi-dimensional aspect were that, but doing just one thing, it does it well.
+That being said, I don’t think it loses anything to that fact; it’d be amazing if it had that multidimensional flavour, but in doing just one thing, it does it well.
 I would call this the lemon equivalent to David’s Tea’s Dreamsicle tea.
 Absolutely lovely – and I’ve never even tried it iced.
-I would, but, you know… Limited supply left FOREVER. ;_; Maybe if I get Tealish’s Lemon Meringue Pie!
+I would, but, you know… Limited supply. :(

 80